 2000 - Headlines: A 13-day streak with high temperatures of 32° or colder was the longest since 1961; a foot of snow fell on Dec.
 30.

-1999 - Headlines: 11-day streak of 90-degree days; hottest and driest July on record; tropical storm Floyd floods area with five inches of rain in September.
+1999 - Headlines: 11-day streak of 90-degree days; hottest and driest July on record; tropical storm Floyd flooded area with five inches of rain in September.

-1998 - Headlines: Just half an inch of snow falls in Jan/Feb.; one of mildest winters on record; the last five days of March all have highs in the 80s, 26 degrees above average; 75° degrees on Dec.
-7 comes three days after a high of 74°.
+1998 - Headlines: Just half an inch of snow fell in Jan/Feb.; one of mildest winters on record; the last five days of March all had highs in the 80s (26 degrees above average); 75° degrees on Dec.
+7 came three days after a high of 74°.

 1996 - Headlines: Jan.
-7-8 blizzard dumps 20 inches of snow, paralyzing the region for days; 77 inches of snow during the winter is most ever; just three 90-degree days all summer; nor'easter rains out Game 1 of World Series at Yankee Stadium; 1996 passes 1972 as the year with the most days of precipitation in the 1962-2012 period.
+7-8 blizzard dumped 20.2" of snow, paralyzing the region for days; 75.6" of snow during the winter is most ever; just three 90-degree days all summer; nor'easter rained out Game 1 of World Series at Yankee Stadium; 1996 passed 1972 as the year with the most days of measurable precipitation (later passed by 2018).

 1994 - Headlines: 2° below zero on Jan.
-19; 22 inches of snow falls from two storms three days apart in early February; a hot June.
+19; 22 inches of snow fell from two storms three days apart in early February; a hot June.

-1993 - Headlines: March Superstorm; thirty-nine 90-degree days ties all-time record set two years earlier; twenty 90-degree days in July; very dry May-June-July; 80° degrees on Nov.
+1993 - Headlines: March Superstorm; thirty-nine 90-degree days tied all-time record set two years earlier; twenty 90-degree days in July; very dry May-June-July; 80° on Nov.
 5.

-1990 - Headlines: Mildest January on record; 85° on March 13 is earliest 80-degree reading on record; 10 inches of rain falls in a 10-day period in August.
+1990 - Headlines: Mildest January on record; 85° on March 13 was earliest 80-degree reading on record; 10 inches of rain fell in a 10-day period in August.

-1989 - Headlines: One of wettest years on record; 4.7" of snow on Thanksgiving Day; one of coldest Decembers on record, but very little snow falls.
+1989 - Headlines: One of wettest years on record; 4.7" of snow on Thanksgiving Day; one of coldest Decembers on record, but very little snow fell.

 1988 - Headlines: Thirty-three 90-degree days; AM low of 5° above zero on Dec.
 12.

-1987 - Headlines: Late January snowstorm; heat wave during late May; 1.1" of snow falls on Veteran's Day.
+1987 - Headlines: Late January snowstorm; heat wave during late May; 1.1" of snow fell on Veteran's Day.

 1985 - Headlines: 2° below zero on Jan.
-21; 75° degrees in late February; 1st 90-degree reading not until July 14; Hurricane Gloria strikes in late September; a dry year overall.
+21; 75° in late February; 1st 90-degree reading not until July 14; Hurricane Gloria struck in late September; a dry year overall.

-1984 - Headlines: March is one of coldest ever; strong nor'easter in late March; early June heat wave; two 3-inch rainfalls within a week between June 30 and July 7.
+1984 - Headlines: March was third coldest since 1950; strong nor'easter in late March; early June heat wave; two 3-inch rainfalls within a week between June 30 and July 7.

 1983 - Headlines: Snowstorm on Feb.
-11-12 buries NYC under 17.6" of snow, the most since blizzard of '78; a hot summer with thirty-six 90-degree days culminates with 99° on Sept.
-11; a frigid Christmas Day with a high/low of 13/+4; more than 80 inches of precipitation falls during the year, an all-time record later called into question because of a malfunctioning rain gauge in Central Park.
+11-12 buried NYC under 17.6", the most since blizzard of '78; a hot summer with thirty-six 90-degree days culminated with 99° on Sept.
+11; a frigid Christmas Day with a high/low of 13°/4°; more than 80 inches of precipitation fell during the year, an all-time record later called into question because of a malfunctioning rain gauge in Central Park.

 1981 - Headlines: Hudson River is ice-choked in 1st half of January; driest January on record.

-1980 - Headlines: Hottest August on record; thirty-two 90-degree days, the last of which is on Sept.
+1980 - Headlines: Hottest August on record; thirty-two 90-degree days, the last of which was on Sept.
 22; 1° below zero on Christmas morning.

-1979 - Headlines: Wettest January on record; a very cold February, including zero degrees on Feb.
-18; President's Day snowstorm; tropical storm David in early September; 88° on Oct.
-22; Christmas Day is milder than Easter Sunday.
+1979 - Headlines: Wettest January on record; a very cold February, including a low of 0° on Feb.
+18; President's Day snowstorm (12.7"); tropical storm David in early September; 88° on Oct.
+22; Christmas Day was milder than Easter Sunday.

-1978 - Headlines: For the first time since the winter of 1961 two snowstorms dump more than a foot of snow, including the Blizzard of Feb.
-1978; twelve days in a row with high temps at freezing or colder; 38° on May 1 is the last time a temperature fell into the 30s in May; 4th of July is rainy and cool.
+1978 - Headlines: For the first time since the winter of 1961 two snowstorms dumped more than a foot of snow, including the Blizzard of Feb.
+1978 (17.7"); twelve days in a row with high temps at freezing or colder; 38° on May 1 was the last time a temperature fell into the 30s in May (until 2020); 4th of July was rainy and cool.

 1976 - Headlines: 1° below zero the morning of Jan.
-23; hottest Easter on record, with a high of 96°; Hurricane Belle makes landfall on Jones Beach the night of Aug.
-9; driest November on record; 9° above zero the morning of Dec.
-3; first snow of the winter falls on Christmas night.
+23; hottest Easter on record, with a high of 96°; Hurricane Belle made landfall on Jones Beach the night of Aug.
+9; driest November on record; low of 9° on Dec.
+3; first snow of the winter fell on Christmas night.

-1975 - Headlines: Wind shear during a severe thunderstorm on June 25 is responsible for downing Eastern Airlines Flight 66 at JFK; nearly twelve inches of rain falls between July 3-25; four days in a row had an inch or more of rain in late September; 83° on Oct.
-14; coldest day of the year falls on Christmas Eve.
+1975 - Headlines: Wind shear during severe thunderstorm on June 25 responsible for downing Eastern Airlines Flight 66 at JFK; nearly twelve inches of rain fell between July 3-25; four days in a row had an inch or more of rain in late September; 83° on Oct.
+14; coldest day of the year was Christmas Eve (23°/16°).

 1973 - Headlines: Just 2.8 inches of snow fell during the winter, making it the least snowy on record; an eight-day heat wave occurred between Aug.
 28- Sept.
-4; 77 degrees on Nov.
+4; 77° on Nov.
 15; a huge ice storm immobilized the region on Dec.
 16-17; December was the wettest on record.

 1971 - Headlines: 6.4" of snow fell on New Year's Day; tropical storms Doria and Heidi dumped a combined ten inches of rain within three weeks of each other late in the summer; AM low of 67° on Nov.
 2.